yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 The `enter()` and `exit()` methods deal with new elements and unused elements, respectively, based on incoming data.
 It's worth taking a minute to fully grasp these!

 The `enter()` method tells D3 what to do when there are more elements in a data array than there are elements in the selection.
 So if you have 12 rows in an input dataset but only 8 `rect` elements when the `enter()` method is invoked, D3 will go to what follows the `enter()` method to determine what to do.
 Usually, the enter function will be used to create (`append()`) new elements to a given visualization.
 The `exit()` method tells D3 what to do when there are more elements in a data array than there are elements in a selection.
 Usually, this will be used to clear elements that are no longer needed.
+You can think of these like the 'go' and 'stop' methods, where `enter()` is the former and `exit()` is the latter.

 ### Styling the `rect` Elements

 Finally, we properly size and arrange the `rect` elements.
-To do this, we can modify the h`eight` attribute and `x` and `y` attributes for each of our rectangle elements.
+To do this, we can modify the `height` attribute and `x` and `y` attributes for each of our rectangle elements.
 The attributes can read functions that allow us to dynamically change attributes based on the data value of the current iteration.

-Update the attributes to properly display the “rect” elements by changing the `x` attribute and `height` attribute.
+So, let's update the attributes to properly display the “rect” elements by changing the `x` attribute and `height` attribute.
 This will look familiar!
 It is exactly how we assigned a height in the previous example.